-Do you have a fat kid?
-Are you worried about your fat kid?
+Do you have a child who is living in a larger body?
+Are you worried about your “fat” kid?
 You should be, but not because of their adipose tissue.
 The reason you should be worried about your child who lives in a larger body is that fat stigma begins early and can have a significant impact on your child’s lifelong health.
 While popular media and healthcare providers scream about the dangers of fat cells, the real danger is weight stigma and weight discrimination.

 What is weight stigma?

 Weight stigma is discrimination or stereotyping based on a person’s weight.
 It reflects internalized societal attitudes towards body size and impacts how we treat each other.
 For example, weight stigma leads many people to believe that a person who is living in a larger body is lazy, eats unhealthy food all the time, and is less intelligent and worthy of respect.
 This leads to discrimination that has a lifelong impact on health.

 The leading perpetrators of fat stigma are media and entertainment outlets, which frequently portray strongly biased views of people living in larger bodies.
 Media and entertainment outlets including newspapers, magazines, books, movies, documentaries, videos, photographs, social media accounts, and more, depict fat people in dehumanizing and stigmatizing images.
 Fat people are shown eating fattening foods (compared to thin people with colorful salads), sitting (compared to thin people exercising), and wearing tight, ill-fitting clothing (compared to stylish thin people).
 Fat people are portrayed in the media as lazy, weak-willed, self-indulgent, and a drain on the nation’s resources.